University of Johannesburg: Recent history

 It was envisioned that a modern university would spring from unification, and not separation, as it was enforced in the past.
 The University of Johannesburg, established on 1 January 2005, is the result of the incorporation of the East Rand and Soweto campuses of Vista University into the Rand Afrikaans University (RAU).
 The merger of the modified RAU and the Technikon Witwatersrand took place on 1 January 2005 thus creating the University of Johannesburg.

-The integration of these institutions – with seemingly more differences than similarities, offers the University of Johannesburg a unique identity and character, which serves to bridge the chasms that previously divided South Africa.
+The integration of these institutions – with seemingly more differences than similarities, offers a unique identity and character to the University of Johannesburg, which serves to bridge the chasms that previously divided South Africa.
 Indeed, no other university in South Africa truly represents the rainbow nation like the University of Johannesburg.

 The incorporation and merger was part of a series of major programmes that restructured higher education in South Africa; a result of the National Plan for Higher Education (2001).
 Consequently, this meant there was a reduction from 36 universities and technikons to 22 higher education institutions.
 South Africa now has 11 traditional universities, five universities of technology and six comprehensive institutions.